Have you ever wondered how many legs a caterpillar has or if caterpillar “feet” are sticky? We have!

 How many legs does a caterpillar have?
-Do they all have the same number of legs?
+Do all caterpillars have the same number of legs?

 Is it safe to pick up caterpillars?
 What does it feel like to hold a caterpillar?